0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 ## Restarting

-Devnet can be restarted by making a `POST /restart` request (no body required) or `JSON-RPC` request with method name `devnet_restart`.
+Devnet can be restarted by making a `JSON-RPC` request with method name `devnet_restart`.
 All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests that may have been loaded from a dump file on startup.
 Websocket subscriptions will also be forgotten.

 ### Restarting and L1-L2 messaging